 Here in the United States, the consumption of avocados has seen a huge rise in the last few years, due to the popular trends of healthy eating.

 In this post we will discuss the amazing benefits of the avocado and debunk some of the myths about it.

 Will it make you fat?
 Will it increase your cholesterol?
 Let’s take a look.

 Why Are Avocados Good For You?

-Whether you eat them or juice them, they are not just good for you, they are amazing thanks to their many health benefits.
+Whether you eat them or juice them, avocados are amazing thanks to their many health benefits.

-Avocados have a type of good fat called monounsaturated fat, which can also be found in other healthy foods, such as almonds, coconut oil, and olive oil.
+Avocados have a type of good fat called monounsaturated fat, which can also be found in other healthy foods, such as almonds, coconut oil, and olive oil.emp

-In a recent study by Pennsylvania State University that was published by the American Heart Association, 45 selected overweight individuals were all put on 3 types of diets.
+In a recent study published by the American Heart Association on the effects of moderate consumption fat, 45 selected overweight individuals were all put on 3 types of diets.

 - One group was put on a low fat diet that allowed them to eat low fat foods (i.e. fruits, salads, low fat and fat free dairy, and meats, etc.)